 The seminars committee meets every two or three months by telephone conference call, where the committee discusses potential topics and hosts, and committee members volunteer to follow up possible proposed events.
 We have a group email account to discuss issues arising between the calls.
 Our Seminars committee members initiate the discussions with the hosts regarding topics and hosting, whereas the event logistics of scheduling and marketing are handled by the ACC Hong Kong administrator.

 One of our members will normally attend the seminars to do the introduction on behalf of ACC Hong Kong.

 ACC Hong Kong's success depends on having events which our members want to attend, so we are excited for members to join the Seminars team to help with this important activity.
 The chair of the committee is Andrew Olson (ACC Hong Kong Director).
 The expected time commitment is approximately 6 to 8 hours per month.

 Technology and innovation operating committee

 The technology and innovation (formerly website) committee will focus on innovative ideas to revamp in-house legal teams, whether though technology, new management structure and/or physical set-up of the office (e.g. open-space, hotline desk, telephone booth, etc. concepts).
 It will also explore with various vendors and programs suppliers to see what are the latest programs out there which can increase efficiency and streamline workload of in-hose legal teams where resources are often very limited (e.g. program to have external counsel to input their costs and charges directly to the client’s system, documentation generating, etc.).

 This committee is also responsible for the design and maintenance of the ACC Hong Kong website.
-The chair of the committee is Gordon Chan (ACC Hong Kong Director).
+The committee is lead by Erika Evasdottir (Chair) and Vincent Ng, both ACC Hong Kong Directors.
 The expected time commitment is approximately 2 to 4 hours per month, but may vary for certain projects.